EXCLUSIVE-Zambia, bondholders advance $3 bln debt restructuring talks -sources

 GETTING SERIOUS

-It is the first time bondholders have signed NDAs since Zambia's 2020 default, which restricts them temporarily from trading the notes in exchange for non-public information.
+It is the first time bondholders have signed NDAs, which restrict them temporarily from trading the notes in exchange for non-public information, since Zambia's 2020 default.

 The creditor group, advised by Newstate Partners and Weil, Gotshal & Manges, consists of 15 European and U.S.-based institutions, holding in aggregate around 45% of Zambia's Eurobonds.